 These are just some of the solutions that you might want to try if Firefox is not loading pages after an update.
-If these solutions don’t work for you, then you might want to consider reinstalling your browser.
+If they don’t work for you, then you might want to consider reinstalling your browser.

-Did you find a solution to this problem on your own?
-If you have, feel free to share it with us in the comments section below.
+Did you find a fix to the Firefox problem loading page on your own?
+Feel free to share it with us!